joeax/vibespec/vibespec-instructions.md

 #### Generating or Updating Code
 - If the user has provided special instructions containing code conventions or standards, always follow those instructions.
 Those should always supersede any default conventions.
 - Follow best practices and common conventions for the specified stack.
 If details are missing (e.g., project structure, build tool, or configuration), use widely accepted defaults (e.g., use Vite for React 19+ projects).
 - If any section of the vibespec is ambiguous, incomplete, or missing, use best practices and reasonable assumptions for the given context.
+The agent is expected to fill in missing implementation details, project structure, or configuration using widely accepted conventions and patterns for the specified frameworks and libraries.
-- Warn the user before making significant assumptions or decisions that may impact the generated code or project structure.
+- Warn the user before making significant assumptions or decisions that may impact the existing code or project structure.
 - Ensure that generated code is maintainable, secure, and scalable, and that it aligns with the specifications and intent of the vibespec.

 #### Partial Updates